aigjermo/multicast-presentation/notes/how.md

 - Sparse mode protocol
 - Single root, single tree means less state information
+- Bidirectional trees avoids sending data back from the core towards the source.
+    - additional complexity, hard to control.
+    - Risk of loops.
-- More complex operation, less optimal paths
+- More complex operation and less optimal paths compared to OSPF

-## (M) Open Shortest Path first
+## (M) Open Shortest Path First

 - Dense mode protocol (group info flooded to all routers)
 - Shortest path tree is constructed for each group, based on receiver info.